As an Amazon Associate, I earn from qualifying purchases.

 - Usually comes with a safety guard to help protect your dog’s paw

-- It is still possible to hit the quick if you aren’t careful
+- It is still possible to hit the quick if you grind down too long

-- Grinders can be loud and can sometimes scare your pup
+- Some grinders can be loud and can sometimes scare your pup

-- When grinding your dog’s nails, there may be a smell and dust.
+- When grinding your dog’s nails, there may be a smell and dust (though that hasn’t been my experience).
 So, you may want to grind their nails outside or wear a mask while doing so

 Ultimately, it is really up to what you prefer, and which method will work best with your dog’s personality.
-If you have a skittish dog that is scared easily, then you may want to consider the nail clippers instead of a grinding tool, or it may be a challenge every time you need to trim their nails.
+If you have a skittish dog that is scared easily, then you may want to consider the nail clippers as it will be quicker instead of a grinding tool, or it may be a challenge every time you need to trim their nails.
+Although I’d still give the nail grinder a try as many dogs are far more terrified of the nail clippers than of the nail grinder.

 Whichever you decide, you need to take your time, go slowly, and only do a little bit at a time to avoid the quick.
-Once you begin clipping a small part of the nails, the quick begins to retract from the nail’s edge.
-This will make it easier to clip more the next week.
+Once you begin grinding a small part of the nails, the quick begins to retract from the nail’s edge.
+This will make it easier to clip more the next time.
 Avoid clipping or grinding too much of the nail at a time.

 Other Dog Nail Grinder Features to Consider